 Each year, the Peel Paramedic Association teams up with Peel Regional Paramedic Services.
 Through Paramedic donations at the stations, money raised at our Annual Golf Tournament, donations by various Peel Regional Departments and community corporate sponsors, the PPA has been able to fill ambulances with toys and diapers for Peel Children's Centre, a local charity supporting Peel's Families.
-In 2015, we included toys for hospitalized children in the children's wards at our three local hospitals.
-We were also able to include Tim Horton's gift cards for the families of the hospitalized children.
+Starting in 2015, each year we include toys for hospitalized children in the children's wards at our three local hospitals, as well as Tim Horton's gift cards for the children's families.

 Each year the drive starts in November.
 Look for more information at the stations, on Pathways and here at www.peelparamedics.ca

 Through the hard work of District Superintendent Lawrence Saindon and his volunteers, Peel Paramedics host an annual Golf Tournament, with money raised going to the United Way, and our own Annual Toy and Diaper Drive supporting Peel Children's Centre.
 The tournament is held in late summer, early fall and it is a good time for all golfers, from beginners to 'pros'.

 We look forward to the 12th Annual Peel Paramedic Golf Tournament to be even bigger and better.

 ANNUAL FOOD DRIVE - HUNGER DOESN'T TAKE A HOLIDAY

 Paramedics and staff of Peel Region Paramedic Services once again supported the Mississauga Food Bank during their 2016 summer food drive.
 The PPA food drive, "Hunger Doesn't Take a Holiday" saw more than 450lbs of non-perishable food collected throughout the month of August.